ShinonL/Atelier_Google_Python/README.md

 - series -> renaming indexes DOESN'T force us to use the new names
 - JSON manipulation with pandas
 - dat clean-up
+- HOMEWORK 2: Data cleanup, THEN the exercises